-Michelle had been at Penn a few years, so she’d been involved in the matter of how innovation can help individuals with incapacities, particularly grown-ups with handicaps after strokes.
-She began to consider how straightforward innovation could function during the time spent comprehension what sort of handicaps somebody has, how the incapacity influences a man’s capacity to drink espresso or point to something.
-She needed to see how to practice the appendage and how it can help a patient enhance and be more autonomous.
+Michelle had been at Penn a few years, so she’d been involved in the matter of how innovation can help individuals with brain incapacities, particularly grown-ups with handicaps after strokes.
+She began to consider how to innovate treatment for these patients.

 One of the inquiries her team is attempting to answer is whether utilizing the innovation really causes the brain to heal and recover back to it’s previous state.
 So they’re teaming up with imaging neuroscientists to help answer this question.

 What is the message that Michelle wants to share?

 How we can make robotics less expensive so that many individuals can benefit from their effective treatment.
 Michelle wants to introduce people to the idea of robotic therapy and make them familiar and comfortable with her robotics lab and therapy robots.
 She feels that this message is important because right now when you say “rehabilitation robots” or “therapy robots” many wouldn’t know what that means or even be able to draw a mental image.